glangsto/analyze/README.md

 These python programs were created using the Gnu Radio Companion (GRC) tool.
 These programs contained here are for analysis after the observations, not for data taking.
-These observations were made over 5 days, with a Science Aficionados Horn and Adalm Pluto SDR.
-The Gnuradio data taking designs (see http://github.com/glangsto/gr-nsf) were run on an Odroid XU4 octa-core computer.
+These observations were made over 5 days, with a Science Aficionados Horn and an
+<a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview" ADALM Pluto Software Defined Radio (SDR)</a>   The Gnuradio data taking designs (see http://github.com/glangsto/gr-nsf)
+were run on an Odroid XU4 octa-core single-board computer.
 The observations were setup for 7 MHz bandwidth.
 The center frequency was 1421.25 MHz.
 The spectra look good and different arms of our Mikly Way Galaxy are identified by emission at different velocities and intensities.